pullrequest/pullrequest.github.com/_posts/2013-02-12-swagger-jack.markdown

 <br/>
 ## In conclusion

-Swagger-jack enpowered your NodeJS application with Swagger compliant Api descriptor.
+Swagger-jack enpowered your NodeJS application with Swagger compliant API descriptor.

-It brings you a better lisibility: first you describe things (even in a separate file thanks to js-yaml), then you implement them.
+It brings you better lisibility: first you describe things (even in a separate file thanks to js-yaml), then you implement them.

 It respects your own code organization: whether to use a huge file or one file per url is your choice.